Theory of coherent interaction-free detection of pulses: Sources of errors

 \subsection{Effect of beam-splitter strength}

 We first consider the case $\theta_j = 0$, $\varphi_j =0$ and analyze the protocol with respect to $\phi$.
-The optimal choice of beam-splitter strength $\phi$ is $\pi/(N+1)$~\cite{Kwiat_1995} for a protocol with $N$ $B$-pulses, which can be seen along the principle diagonal in Fig.~\ref{fig-phi_optimal}.
-This is the choice of beam-splitter strength such that only one of the two detectors in the projective protocol will click, and where there is a complete probability transfer from the initial state, \emph{i.e.}, ground state, to the first excited state for our coherent protocol.
-Surface maps in Fig.~\ref{fig-phi_optimal} (a,b) show the variation of the first-excited state probability $p_1$ and false positive ratio (FPR) as a function of $N$ and beam-splitter angle $\pi/(N+1)$ for each $N \in [1,25]$.
-Curiously, there are other maxima in $p_{1}$ which can be seen in Fig. \ref{fig-phi_optimal}.
-These maxima occur after every $2(N+1)$ beam-splitter unitaries for a given protocol with $N$ $B$-pulses.
-This results from the net rotation angle, \emph{i.e.} $2(N+1)\phi=2\pi$, which after every $2(N+1)$ implementations brings the system back to the initial ground state with a phase of $e^{i \pi}$.

-From Fig. \ref{fig-phi_optimal}(b), we see that FPR is high at low values of $\phi$.
+The optimal choice of beam-splitter strength $\phi$ is $\pi/(N+1)$~\cite{Kwiat_1995} for a protocol with $N$ $B$ pulses, which can be seen along the principal diagonal in Fig.~\ref{fig-phi_optimal}.
+This is the choice of beam-splitter strength such that only one of the two detectors in the projective protocol will click, and where there is a complete probability transfer from the initial state, i.e., the ground state, to the first excited state for our coherent protocol.
+Surface maps in Figs.~\ref{fig-phi_optimal}(a) and~\ref{fig-phi_optimal}(b) show the variation of the first-excited state probability $p_1$ and false positive ratio (FPR) as a function of $N$ and beam-splitter angle $\phi$ for each $N \in [1,25]$.
+Curiously, there are other maxima in $p_{1}$ which can be seen in Fig.~\ref{fig-phi_optimal}.
+These maxima occur after every $2(N+1)$ beam-splitter unitaries for a given protocol with $N$ $B$ pulses.
+This results from the net rotation angle, i.e., $2(N+1)\phi=2\pi$, which after every $2(N+1)$ implementations brings the system back to the initial ground state with a phase of $e^{i \pi}$.
+From Fig.~\ref{fig-phi_optimal}(b), we see that FPR is high at low values of $\phi$.
 In other words, it is not always advantageous to have small $\phi$.